ZizZu94/nlu-second-assignment/README.md

 # [NLU] Second Assignment

-Natural Language Understanding first assignment.
+Natural Language Understanding second assignment.

 The objective of this assignment is to learn about Name Entity Recognition (NER).